High-Throughput Quantification of Altermagnetic Band Splitting: Conclusion

 \section{Conclusion}

 In this work, we have established a comprehensive and symmetry-aware high-throughput framework for the discovery and characterization of altermagnetic materials.
 We systematically screened more than 2,000 experimentally verified magnetic structures from the MAGNDATA database using a two-stage workflow.
-This approach, built on the magnetic symmetry diagnostic tool amcheck and the High-Throughput Toolkit, identified 171 candidate materials exhibiting significant momentum-dependent spin splitting.
+This approach, built on the magnetic symmetry diagnostic tool amcheck and the High-Throughput Toolkit, identified 180 candidate materials exhibiting significant momentum-dependent spin splitting.
 These include both metallic and semiconducting systems, many of which had not been previously reported as altermagnets.
 Notably, our approach recovers experimentally confirmed compounds such as CrSb, MnTe, and RuO$_2$, and highlights previously overlooked materials like UCr$_2$Si$_2$C, MnNbP, and YRuO$_3$ that display robust symmetry-protected spin splitting even in the absence of spin–orbit coupling.
+Furthermore, by cross-referencing our bulk AM candidates with the C2DB and AiiDA 2D repository, we identify nine materials with chemically equivalent 2D counterparts.

 Crucially, our momentum-resolved analysis reveals that spin splitting varies strongly across the Brillouin zone, often away from high-symmetry paths, providing actionable insights for future spin and angle-resolved photoemission spectroscopy (ARPES) measurements.
 The open-access database generated through this effort offers a valuable resource for guiding experimental exploration and materials design in spintronics.
 More broadly, this study establishes a scalable and transferable blueprint for accelerating the discovery of unconventional magnetic phases and paves the way for targeted development of altermagnetic materials with desirable symmetry and transport properties.